Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 The reason it's incorrect is that it ranks the null values last, whereas Polars preserves null values and only ranks non-null elements.

-ChatGPT actually gets this one right, and outputs:
+GPT actually gets this one right, and outputs:

 ```sql
 SELECT